-Yosemite’s 747,956 acres or 1,169 square miles, nearly 95 percent of which are designated Wilderness, are home to hundreds of wildlife species, and over a thousand plant species.
+Yosemite’s 747,956 acres (1,169 square miles), nearly 95 percent of which are designated Wilderness, are home to hundreds of wildlife species, and over a thousand plant species.
 Designated a World Heritage Site in 1984, Yosemite is known for its granite cliffs, waterfalls, clear streams, giant sequoia groves and biological diversity.
 Two Wild & Scenic Rivers, the Tuolumne and Merced rivers, begin in the park and flow west to the Central Valley.
-Visitors can explore 800 miles of hiking trails and 282 miles of scenic roadways.
+The park is a scientific laboratory of hydrology, geology and glaciology, amongst other sciences.

 Visual, interactive information about current weather, stream flow, fires, and air quality conditions; all on one site!